-- An international conference will be held in Scotland in October 2020 to bring together and disseminate the cumulative project learning.
+- An international conference was due to be held in Scotland in October 2020 to bring together and disseminate the cumulative project learning.
 However, due to the COVID-19 pandemic this has been transferred to a four-day virtual conference to take place from 2nd to 5th March 2021.

 Cultural Adaptations has attracted strong evidence of demand for its outputs, with the Scottish Government’s Climate Change division committing significant funding to support the conference, the four local adaptation partners committing their staff time over 30 months and the ICLEI (Local Governments for Sustainability) network committing to attending all the Transnational Meetings and the Conference to help with communicating the project outputs to a world-wide audience.

-Be a part of this exciting project, fill in this form to be kept informed about opportunities and developments, including the final conference in Glasgow in early 2021.
+Be a part of this exciting project, fill in this form to be kept informed about opportunities and developments, including the final conference in March 2021.